London Transit is defined by its vision and mission, which are:

 - Effective utilization of infrastructure

-The Commission will meet on the following dates in 2018.
+The Commission will meet at 5pm at 450 Highbury Ave (unless otherwise noted) on the following dates:

-- July 2018 – Meeting at the call of the Chair
+- July 2024 – meeting held at the call of the Chair

-- December 2018 – Meeting at the call of the Chair
+- December – meeting held at the call of the Chair

 Meeting dates are subject to change without notice.
 This page will be updated accordingly.